Lately (Lisa Scott-Lee song)

-"Lately" is the debut solo single of Welsh singer-songwriter Lisa Scott-Lee.
-It was released after the split of pop group Steps, of which Scott-Lee was a member.
+"Lately" is a song by Welsh singer-songwriter Lisa Scott-Lee.
+It was released as her debut solo single after the split of pop group Steps, of which Scott-Lee was a member.
 It was released on 12 May 2003 by Fontana Records and was written by Scott-Lee and Point4.
 The single peaked at number six on the UK Singles Chart, reached number 24 on the Irish Singles Chart, and also charted in the Netherlands and Switzerland.
-To date, it is Scott-Lee's only single to reach the top 10 in the United Kingdom.
+It is Scott-Lee's only single to reach the top 10 in the United Kingdom.

 Background and composition

 Promoting the single Lisa Scott-Lee in an interview with Toazted stated, "Lately was one of the first songs I wrote after Steps when I wanted to go solo and I was very determined to get a record deal so I wanted to write, you know a really good song so that I could go round to different record companies and it was a very exciting time for me because my thinking of solo made me feel very nervous but I was excited and I.. you know when you get butterflies in your stomach?
 So I took that feeling and put it into a song.
 Lately is about when you meet somebody for the first time whether it's a boy or a girl and maybe you fancy each other and you get butterflies in your stomach and that's what Lately is about".